Defective Respirators

 Gain Compensation for You and your family

 Many American employees require masks and respirators in various workplaces.
-Workers expect that the equipment they buy or supplied by their employers serves to protect their health, but that is not always the case.
+Workers expect that the equipment they buy or supplied by their employers will serve to protect their health, but that is not always the case.
 In some cases, defective respirators can lead to serious injury, cancers and occupational lung disease.

 Respirators are meant to protect workers against environments with low oxygen, harmful dust, fog, smoke, chemical mist, gases, vapors, and sprays.
 These workplace safety hazards require personal protection, including respirators that comply with the OSHA Respiratory Protection Standard.